Are you constantly dealing with pain when you run or workout?

 Stretching before your workout activity is the equivalent of a knight in shining armor taking off all of their armor and getting off their horse to go battle a dragon.
 You leave yourself exposed and vulnerable.

-How would I know if stretching is causing me problems?
+How would you know if stretching is causing you problems?

 - You can not seem to stretch enough to get rid of the tightness

 - You get tingling in the legs when you stretch

 - Your pain travels around your body

 - Your tightness comes back

 What if instead of taking your armor off before battling the dragon you super charged your nervous system so that you increased your bodies ability to respond to external and often unexpected forces.
 This is were MAT come into the picture.
 Muscle Activation before your workout activity is the equivalent of that same knight upgrading their armor all the way down to their undergarments and then putting armor on their horse!
 You add lays of protection.